-Charities incorporated in NSW and VIC were required to meet all ACNC reporting requirements for the 2020 AFR as their two-year transitional reporting period had ended.
+Charities incorporated in all states of Australia, except Queensland, were required to meet all ACNC reporting requirements for the 2021 AFR.

 The accounting standards require a charity to present expenses recognised in its profit or loss statement using a classification based on either: